HenkBoxma/rigi-ios/README.md

 <br/>

 ### Setup the Rigi commandline tools

-The Rigi SDK comes shipped with several commandline tools to streamline the process of exporting and importing string files and uploading or downloading them from the Rigi server.

 To setup the Rigi commandline tools you need to create a ***rigi.ini*** file in your project root folder.
 A template for the ini file is availlable in the Rigi Pods folder.
 You can copy the template to your project folder as follows: